andyatkinson/andyatkinson.github.io/postgresql-tips.md

 ## PgHero

 PgHero brings operational concerns into a web dashboard.
-Build as a Rails engine.
+Built as a Rails engine.

-We are running it in production and saw immediate value in identifying unused and duplicate indexes to remove.
+We’re running it in production and saw immediate value in identifying unused and duplicate indexes to remove.

 [Fix Typo PR #384](https://github.com/ankane/pghero/pull/384)